Marie Kondo's tips for people nervous about decluttering make tidying simple, no matter your experience level

 She continues, 'Tidying is a means, not a goal.
 Before you start tidying up, you need to envision the ideal life you want to achieve through tidying up, freely and happily.
 Try to imagine so concretely that you can picture yourself living in a tidy room and feel the excitement and happiness you would feel.'
 Rather than dwelling in the stress and negativity of how difficult the process of decluttering might be, it's important to focus on the positives that will come out of that process.
 This is an approach that will help you realize the goal of a clean home making you happier.

 Kondo further advises turning the fear of decluttering on its head: rather than getting rid of items, you are choosing what makes you happiest to keep.
 She states: 'Another thing I would recommend is to choose what sparks joy.'
-This is the easiest way to make cleaning fun.
+This is the easiest way to make cleaning fun and reduce tidying anxiety.

 Kondo states: 'Choosing what sparks joy is the most important mindset to turn tidying into a positive experience.
 When tidying, you tend to think you have to throw things away or you have to reduce what you own.
 Instead, think of tidying as a positive process to choose what makes you happy.
 It makes the process of tidying up more enjoyable.'